DworkinLab/Bio720/Introduction_to_R.md

   ```
   then copy the information that is printed out and email it to me (along with the information for question 4 below).

   4. Sign up for a Github account (see installation instructions).
-In
   5. (optional) Try to install Git (see installation instructions)
   6. (optional) If you really want to be ahead of the curve get git set up with R studio and github (http://happygitwithr.com/).
 We will do this later.